 - A review of a study into light-bellied Brent goose inland feeding sites8 has identified no known SPA wintering bird feeding sites in the footprint of the Proposed Scheme.
-There are also no known inland wintering bird feeding sites within approximately 300m of the Proposed Scheme i.e., the disturbance Zol16.
-Droppings attributed to light-bellied Brent goose were recorded on two dates during the 2021-2022 survey season.
-A total of 294 light-bellied Brent goose droppings were recorded here on the 21/12/2021 and 16 light-bellied Brent goose droppings were recorded here on 28/02/2022.
-No goose droppings were recorded here during the 2020-2021 survey season.
-This data suggests that the Liffey Gaels GAA pitches have recently started to be used on an infrequent basis by irregular numbers of light-bellied Brent geese, for foraging / loafing purposes.
-The inconsistency of recorded use of the site suggests that it is not a significant inland foraging resource for this SCI bird species and is more likely to be use sporadically / infrequently. - The desk study returned records of peregrine falcon Falco peregrinus and merlin Falco columbarius, two raptor species for which Wicklow Mountains SPA is designated, from within the wider vicinity of the Proposed Scheme.
-Records for peregrine exist for the Liffey Valley Park (Waterstown) area (Grid Ref: O0835) (2011) and Oblate Park area (Grid Ref: O1133) (2016), as well as the wider O13 10km grid square.
-Merlin is known to occur in the O03 10km grid square. - 70 A number of SPAs have been included on a precautionary basis for assessment as it cannot with certainty be confirmed that their Special Conservation Interest species do not use areas in the vicinity of the Proposed Scheme as ex-situ habitat.
+However, there are six known inland wintering bird feeding sites within approximately 300m of the Proposed Scheme i.e., the disturbance Zol21.
+These sites include Tymon Park (major importance); Beechfield Road Sports Grounds Walkinstown (high importance); Pearse Memorial Park Crumlin (high importance); Clonmacnoise Roundabout / Crumlin (major importance); Synge St. GAA Pitches / Crumlin (major importance); and Brickfields Park / Crumlin (high importance).
+No droppings attributed to light-bellied Brent goose were recorded in any of the sites surveyed for the Proposed Scheme, indicating that these sites are not significant for this SCI species. - The desk study returned records of peregrine falcon Falco peregrinus and merlin Falco columbarius, two raptor species for which Wicklow Mountains SPA is designated, from within the wider vicinity of the Proposed Scheme.
+Records for peregrine exist for the Liffey Valley Park (Waterstown) area (Grid Ref: 00835) (2011) and Oblate Park area (Grid Ref: 01133) (2016), as well as the wider 013 10km grid square.
+Merlin is known to occur in the 003 10km grid square. - A number of SPAs have been included on a precautionary basis for assessment as it cannot with certainty be confirmed that their Special Conservation Interest species do not use areas in the vicinity of the Proposed Scheme as ex-situ habitat.